dargooo/3220-p1/Desktop/3220/p1/README.md

 There are 3 main rules in this project. <br /><br />

 path_to_phone(Start, End, Path):<br />
-`finds all possibility path from Start to End, is there is a phone in End.'
+`finds all possibility path from Start to End, is there is a phone in End.` `Helper rules: connected, travel`
-'Helper rules: connected, travel'
 Queries samples:
 ```
 path_to_phone(1, 5, Path).